ess-dmsc-dram/documents/nicos/meeting-2016.md

   - Should DMSC provide resources that can be integrated (Jenkins slaves...)
   - Participation in (video?)-meetings (weekly? monthly?)
   - Face-to-face meetings (yearly? twice per year?)
+  - Who are the experts on which parts of the system?
+  - What's channels of communication are best?

 ### Detailed design/code walkthrough
-  - Understanding details of NICOS' design better (creation & initialization of objects, scope of objects across processes...)
+  - Understanding details of NICOS' design better (ethos, creation & initialization of objects, scope of objects across processes...)
   - Which services communicate over which channels, short introduction to protocols
   - Adding new device types (understanding the "right level of abstraction", where to add)
   - Guidelines for requiring packages (e.g. pyepics, pvaPy from our side later on)
   - Where to add tests, documentation
   - A small tutorial adding a new device might be useful (all steps from deciding where to put code to code review)
+  - Automated testing/Build server support